FormidableLabs/victory/docs/victory-errorbar/ecology.md

 />
 ```

-VictoryCandlestick comes with data accessor props to make passing in data much more flexible.
+VictoryErrorBar comes with data accessor props to make passing in data much more flexible.
-assign a property to x, open, close, high, or low, or process data on the fly.
+assign a property to x, y, errorX, or errorY, or process data on the fly.

 ```playground
 <VictoryCandlestick